DLorenzoLaguno17/PercularityEngine/README.md

 * F - Focus the camera on the selected GameObject

+* Hold right click - rotate the camera
+* Hold middle click - Move the camera at will
+* Mouse scroll - Zoom in & out

 While right clicking:
 * W - Move camera up
 * S - Move camera down